wagslane/blog/content/posts/a-case-against-a-case-for-the-book-of-mormon.md

 * Many people from **different religions** (the majority being non-Mormon) claim to hold to their beliefs because of personal revelations.
 * Mormon leaders encourage us to first study and pray diligently before inquiring of the Lord in prayer if the Book of Mormon is true.
 This not only preys upon our natural [confirmation biases](https://en.wikipedia.org/wiki/Confirmation_bias) but also the [sunk-cost fallacy](https://en.wikipedia.org/wiki/Sunk_cost).
-* When some sincere investigators inevitably don’t feel that they received an answer to prayers, it is easily explained away as “They didn’t study enough”, “They didn’t pray hard enough”, or “They may have sins they need to take care of first”.
+* When some sincere investigators inevitably don’t feel that they received an answer to prayers, it is easily explained away as "They didn’t study enough", "They didn’t pray hard enough", or "They may have sins they need to take care of first".

 ## My argument here is not proof against the Book of Mormon